 Work is also under way on approaches where aircraft descend at a constant rate from their cruising altitude to the runway in order to reduce noise, which also saves fuel and reduces emissions.
 A total of 757 curved approaches were carried out at Göteborg Landvetter Airport, Malmö Airport, Åre Östersund Airport and Stockholm Arlanda Airport in 2024, which reduced fossil carbon dioxide emissions by around 124 tonnes.
 Noise pollution remains a significant environmental aspect, however, and it is important to continue active work to reduce it.
-It is also vital that Swedavia continues to maintain good communication with its neighbours through meetings and other measures.
+It is also vital that Swedavia continues to maintain good communication with its neighbours fans, and carrying out maintenance on energy facilities, operational optimisations and reinvestments.
+The energy target of implementing energy efficiency measures corresponding to two per cent of the previous vear's energy use was not achieved.
+Energy use at Swedavia's airports totalled around 169 GWh in 2024 excluding vehicle charging and electricity for aircraft supply of 4 MWh (170 GWh and 2 GWh in 2023 respectively).